londonblue5/green-charger-econ-plan/README.md

-This Python script is for the project of the course Distributed Production in ECE AUTH 2024
+This Python script is for the project of the course Distributed Production in ECE AUTH 2024, it estimates economic parameters of a renewable sources investment, of which its power is used for an EV charger